Dear NikeLA88.com viewers,

 The newspaper articles, pictures and letters in his memoirs were priceless and had to be made public.
 I can share some of my experiences, but this site is really about the history that happened over the 20 years of LA-88 operation.

-I will be adding a lot more Nike information in the future along with pictures from the working equipment at SF-88.
-In the meantime, visit the following GREAT Nike missile websites
+I will be adding a lot more Nike information and renewing the site in the future along with pictures from the working equipment at SF-88 and other sources.